Avaiga/taipy-doc/docs/knowledge_base/tips/css_style_kit/index.md

 ## Creating Your Own Theme!

-You can also make changes to the default theme of the CSS Style Kit.
+You can also make changes to the default theme of the Stylekit.
-Simply define a group of variables with initial values and then override them by setting the CSS Style Kit parameter in the Gui.run() method using a dictionary.
+Simply define a group of variables with initial values and then override them by setting the Stylekit parameter in the `Gui.run()` method using a dictionary.

-To sum it up, the CSS Style Kit is a groundbreaking feature for Taipy applications, providing remarkable options for customization and control over how your application looks.
+To sum it up, the Stylekit is a groundbreaking feature for Taipy applications, providing remarkable options for customization and control over how your application looks.
 Don't pass up the chance to enhance the appearance of your Taipy application!